What is overloading my API?

 The audit logs and kubectl-dev_tool are equally useful if you want to understand who or what did something in your cluster.

-Something deleted your pod?
+Something or someone deleted your pod, secret, service or other object?
 That’s in the audit logs!
 Use the kubectl-dev_tool to find out who did it and when!